lvgl/docs_old/en/trans_txt/index.md.txt

 - and anything else with a strong enough MCU and a periphery to drive a display

 ### Is my display supported?
 LittlevGL needs just one simple driver to copy an array of pixels to a given area of the display.
-If you can do this your display then you use that display with LittlevGL.
+If you can do this with your display then you can use that display with LittlevGL.
 It includes
 - TFTs with 16 or 24 bit color depth
 - Monitors with HDMI port